ellysh/video-game-bots/InGameBots/protection.md

 	return TRUE;
 }
 ```
-We can use `__forceinline` keyword to improve the `IsDebug` function.
-But the keyword does not have any effect in this case.
-It happens because the `__try`/`__except` exception handler operates in own memory frame.
+We can use `__forceinline` keyword to hide calls of the `IsDebug` function.
+But this keyword does not have any effect in this case.
+It happens because the `__try`/`__except` exception handler operates in own memory frame and uses the `alloca` WinAPI function implicitly.
 This prevent compiler to insert function's body to the caller code.
 Alternative solution is to move this check to the macro:
 ```C++
 #define CheckDebug() \
 bool isDebugger = true; \